 Columbia is a larger medium-sized city located in the state of Missouri.
 With a population of 126,254 people and 24 constituent neighborhoods, Columbia is the fifth largest community in Missouri.

 Columbia is a decidedly white-collar city, with fully 87.28% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Columbia is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Columbia who work in office and administrative support (11.82%), teaching (10.83%), and sales jobs (9.24%).

 Also of interest is that Columbia has more people living here who work in computers and math than 95% of the places in the US.

 Columbia is made interesting by being both a reasonably big city and having a major college student population: students here will find that the city provides a lot of amenities, culture, and opportunities for them.
 Columbia is more than just a college town, however, though the thousands of students certainly are a major part of the character of the city, as well as a contributor to the local economy.

 Columbia is a very ethnically-diverse city.
 The people who call Columbia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Columbia residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Columbia include Irish, English, Italian, and French .
+Important ancestries of people in Columbia include German, Irish, English, Italian, and French.

 The most common language spoken in Columbia is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Spanish and Chinese.